-Go 101 articles are mainly focus on syntaxes and semantics in Go.
-There are some other Go related knowledges are not covered in Go 101.
-The remaining of the current article will make simple introductions for those knowledges and provide some web links for readers to digg more on them.
+Go 101 articles mainly focus on syntax and semantics in Go.
+There are some other Go related knowledges which are not covered in Go 101.
+The remaining of the current article will make simple introductions to those knowledges and provide some web links for readers to digg more on them.

 _test.go.
 The official Go SDK also supports profiling Go programs.
 Please read the following articles for more details.

-gccgo is another Go compiler maintained by Go design team.
+gccgo is another Go compiler maintained by the Go design team.